 58% of global consumers say customer service is “very important”, and 37% say it’s “somewhat important” in their choice of or loyalty to a brand.

 AI-assisted live chat allows you to take customer service to the next level with quicker response times and increasingly useful responses thanks to machine learning.

 Note: Want to turbocharge your customer services team?
 Sign up and try Futr to generate instant answers to customer queries in over 100 languages.

 A hotel’s reputation depends on the way guests are treated.
 AI helps you build guest profiles and log personal preferences, meaning you can share the most relevant activities, guides and invites at optimal times.

 4. Improved revenue management

 In some industries, AI is set to boost revenue by 30%.

+Investing in AI has great ROI due to reduced operating costs and increased efficiency.
+Customer service chatbots, in particular, free up hotel staff to concentrate on bigger, more fruitful tasks.
 What’s more, AI can help you predict consumer patterns, see where guests are dropping out of your sales funnel and spot frictions that act as a barrier to sales.

 Now it’s over to you to consider where you can implement AI within your hotel.
 Are there issues in the running of your business which AI could put an end to?